No. 11 Penn State outlasts Northwestern 17-7 in sloppy game

-Both teams struggled early, combining for six turnovers in the first half after heavy rain drenched Beaver Stadium just before kickoff.
+Both teams struggled early, combining for six turnovers in the first half.

 Penn State coughed up the ball twice on its first three drives.
 Xander Mueller recovered a Singleton fumble and Bryce Gallagher intercepted Clifford, but Penn State’s defense kept the Wildcats (1-3, 1-1) from taking advantage.